Stitch Fix CEO Transition: What Investors Need To Know

 Who is Elizabeth Spaulding?

-In the December 2019 press release announcing Spaulding's hiring, Stitch Fix said that the 45-year-old company president would "lead initiatives and innovations that focus on driving the next phase of Stitch Fix's growth, including direct-buy capabilities and the company's international expansion efforts."
+According to the press release in late 2019 that announced the 45-year-old's hiring, Spaulding was brought on to "lead initiatives and innovations that focus on driving the next phase of Stitch Fix's growth, including direct-buy capabilities and the company's international expansion efforts."
 The statement shows she's been instrumental in the direct buy rollout since she joined the company.

 Image source: Stitch Fix.